CraftingSoftware/activity01-git/README.md

-# activity1
+# Activity1

-Practice with Git
+An empty repository to allow for practice with Git commands for a class activity 1 in CMPSC 203 Fall 2022.